THE BELK FOUNDATION MISSION STATEMENT

 The Belk Foundation awards grants focused on improving public education for the students of Charlotte-Mecklenburg.
 The Foundation also considers select state-level initiatives in North Carolina that align with our key areas of focus and have evidence of or strong potential for large-scale impact.

 Historically, the Foundation awarded grants in additional communities, with more recent emphasis in Atlanta, GA and Birmingham, AL. In May 2016, the Foundation Board decided to hone its focus on its home state of North Carolina.
 We are deeply grateful for the many partners and educators that we have learned from and engaged with over the years.
-We have kept their profiles on our website, so that others may learn about their good work.

 Grants from The Belk Foundation are not awarded to: